 - c.
-Modification of Proposals, any applicant(s) who wishes to make modifications to a proposal already received by the County must withdraw his/her proposal in order to make the modifications and re-submit.
+Modification of proposals, any applicant(s) who wishes to make modifications to a proposal already received by the County must withdraw his/her proposal in order to make the modifications and re-submit.
 It is the responsibility of the applicant(s) to ensure that modified proposals are resubmitted before the RFP submittal deadline. - d.
-Applicant(s) may withdraw their proposals at any time prior to the due date and time by submitting notification of withdrawal signed by the applicant's authorized agent.
+Applicant(s) may withdraw their proposals at any time prior to the due date and time by submitting notification of withdrawal signed by the applicant's authorized agent to rhodahoffman@co.imperial.ca.us.
 Proposals cannot be changed or modified after the date and time designated for receipt. - e.
 Proposals submitted to any other County office will be rejected. - f.
 All proposals shall be signed by the applicant's authorized agent. - g.
 All work papers prepared in connection with the contractual services will remain the property of the successful applicant(s); however, all reports rendered to the County are the exclusive property of the County and subject to its use and control. - h.
 Questions concerning the HHAP Round 1 & Round 2 proposal process should be submitted in writing during the Question and Answer (Q&A) period noted in the Timeline table as noted in page 5 of this RFP.
-All contacts or questions after application submittal should be made to Imperial County Purchasing Department Contact at:
+All contacts or questions during the application process should be made to: